 How to Handle a Dental Emergency

 In many ways, a dental emergency is similar to caring for any other injury.
-In general, according to the North Dakota Department of Health, you should take the following action in the event of trauma to the mouth or teeth:
+In general, you should take the following action in the event of trauma to the mouth or teeth:

 - Check for bleeding